Most-wanted: Appeal for 12 UK suspects thought to be hiding in Spain

 He said the last thing their associates would want was both UK and Spanish law enforcement focussing on them.

-Many of the suspects would be trying to blend in with Spain's large British ex-pat community and anyone with information should come forward, he added.
+Many of the suspects would be trying to blend in with Spain's large British expat community and anyone with information should come forward, he added.

 The NCA's Most Wanted campaign partners with independent charity CrimeStoppers, Spanish law enforcement and UK police.